Data format

 term_expression , iterator_symbol |

-This can be used in case where we don't know the formula for closed form, but we do know the formula for each term, which is defined using term_expression , and we use iterator_symbol to denote the iterator. |
+This can be used when we don't know the formula for closed form, but we do know the formula for each term, defined using term_expression .
+We use iterator_symbol to denote the iterator. |

 Any |